IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

         The user making the current request.
     :csharp:`IDataSource<T> OverrideFetchForUpdateDataSource`
         A data source that, if set, will override the data source that is used to retrieve the target of an update operation from the database.
 The incoming values will then be set on this retrieved object.
 Null by default; override by setting a value in the constructor.
+    :csharp:`IDataSource<T> OverridePostSaveResultDataSource`
+        A data source that, if set, will override the data source that is used to retrieve a newly-created or just-updated object from the database after a save.
+The retrieved object will be returned to the client.
+Null by default; override by setting a value in the constructor.
     :csharp:`IDataSource<T> OverrideFetchForDeleteDataSource`
         A data source that, if set, will override the data source that is used to retrieve the target of an delete operation from the database.
 The retrieved object will then be deleted.
 Null by default; override by setting a value in the constructor.
-    :csharp:`IDataSource<T> OverridePostSaveResultDataSource`
+    :csharp:`IDataSource<T> OverridePostDeleteResultDataSource`
-        A data source that, if set, will override the data source that is used to retrieve a newly-created or just-updated object from the database after a save.
-The retrieved object will be returned to the client.
+        A data source that, if set, will override the data source that is used to retrieve the target of an delete operation from the database after it has been deleted.
+If an object is able to be retrieved from this data source, it will be sent back to the client.
+This allows soft-deleted items to be returned to the client when the user is able to see them.
 Null by default; override by setting a value in the constructor.

 Method Overview
 '''''''''''''''